punnadittr/clearpostinter/email-templates.md

 We have reviewed your documents for the shipment of **[Product Name]**.

 Based on our initial assessment, we can proceed with the clearance process.
-To begin the specialized permit application and detailed consultation, a **working deposit of 1,000 THB** is required.
+To begin the specialized permit application and detailed consultation, we may require a working deposit or pre-payment.
+We will contact you with payment details if needed.

 **Next Steps:**
-1.  **Pay Deposit:** Please click here to pay the deposit securely via Beam: [Link to your site]/pay
+1.  **Confirmation:** Please reply to this email to confirm you want us to proceed.
+We will then send instructions for any required payment or invoice.
-2.  **Process:** Once paid, our team will immediately start preparing the TISI/FDA applications.
+2.  **Process:** Once any required pre-payment is received (or confirmed), our team will immediately start preparing the TISI/FDA applications.
-3.  **Deduction:** This 1,000 THB will be deducted from your final service invoice.
+3.  **Deduction:** Any pre-payment will be deducted from your final service invoice.

 If you have any questions, simply reply to this email.